geochri/Food-Classification/README.md

 **Dataset**

 Deep learning-based algorithms require large dataset.
 Foodspoting's FOOD-101  dataset contains a number of different subsets of the full food-101 data.
 The idea is to make a more exciting simple training set for image analysis than CIFAR10 or MNIST.
-For this reason the data includes massively downscaled versions of the images to enable quick tests.
-The data has been reformatted as HDF5 and specifically Keras HDF5Matrix which allows them to be easily read in.
+For this reason the data include massively downscaled versions of the images to enable quick tests.
+The data have been reformatted as HDF5 and specifically Keras HDF5Matrix which allows them to be easily read in.
 The file names indicate the contents of the file.
 For example

 -   food_c101_n1000_r384x384x3.h5 means there are 101 categories represented, with n=1000 images, that have a resolution of 384x384x3 (RGB, uint8)

--   food_test_c101_n1000_r32x32x1.h5 means the data is part of the validation set, has 101 categories represented, with n=1000 images, that have a resolution of 32x32x1 (float32 from -1 to 1)
+-   food_test_c101_n1000_r32x32x1.h5 means the data are part of the validation set, have 101 categories represented, with n=1000 images, that have a resolution of 32x32x1 (float32 from -1 to 1)

 ***
 **Model**